Tips for buying online

 Buying from overseas

-Australia’s consumer laws may not apply if you buy online from an overseas business.
-If something goes wrong, it might be hard to enforce your rights and get your money back.
+If you buy online from an overseas business and something goes wrong, it might be hard to enforce your rights and get your money back.
 Be very careful about buying things this way.

 - if you can get a refund and how to do this